Purdue-CS193/homework-0-tkadadi7/index.md

 ### My favorite things about CS193:

--The instructors are lowkey goated
+- The instructors are lowkey goated

--I think this class will be easy
+- I think this class will be easy

--GPA Boost?
+- GPA Boost?

--It's super far from my dorm
+- It's super far from my dorm

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).